waveclaw/ogrian-carpet/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+Ogrian Carpet is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+Ogre3D is licensed under the MIT License.
+CEGUI is license under the MIT License. fmod is licensed under the [Indie license tier](https://www.fmod.com/licensing).
+RakNet source code for PCs, under the BSD license with a patent granting license, per Oculus VR.

 ## Acknowledgments